More than 'just' a lawyer

 Lincolns's Inn, London

-*A non-practising Barrister means I'm not practising in Barristers' Chambers in England and Wales - but am bound by the same ethical and professional duties.
+*A non-practising Barrister (also referred to as an 'unregistered barrister') means I'm not practising in Barristers' Chambers in England and Wales - but am bound by the same ethical and professional duties in my Employment Law work.

 So I don't wear my wig and gown any more!

-To avoid any confusion, Bar Council rules require me to explain the following - because I'm not a solicitor, I'm a Barrister.
+To avoid any confusion, Bar Council rules require me to explain the following - because I'm not a solicitor, I qualified as a Barrister.

-I am not a ‘practising’ Barrister working from Barrister’s chambers in England or Wales - I'm based in Glasgow and work all over Britain.
-This means that I do not hold a practising certificate and am not fully regulated by the Bar Council; it does not hold any compensatory powers, in the unlikely event of inadequate professional service.
+I am not a ‘practising’ Barrister working from Barrister’s chambers in England or Wales.
+I'm based in Southampton (and Glasgow to an extent) and work all over Britain.
+I do not hold a practising certificate and am not fully regulated by the Bar Council; it does not hold any compensatory powers, in the unlikely event of inadequate professional service.

 Should you have any queries, please do not hesitate to contact me and we can decide how I can best help you.